arthurw9/workspace_switcher/README.md

 # Workspace Switcher for MATE desktop.

-This is a workspace switcher that displays a list of all desktop workspaces and let's the user select one to switch to.
+Update: I added a new workspace.py file that lets you:

+List all workspaces:

+`$ ./workspace.py list`

+Move windows from one workspace to another (in this example 2 to 4):

+`$ ./workspace.py move 2 4`

+List all windows:

+`$ ./workspace.py listwin`

+List all windows in a workspace (in this example workspace 5):

+`$ ./workspace.py listwin 5`

+Rename a workspace:

+`$ ./workspace.py rename 4 "misc"`

-This is currently just a shell script.
-For it to be useful, put the switch_workspace.sh shell script somewhere and add a keyboard shortcut to run it.
-On my system keyboard shortcuts can be found in the menu under `System > Preferences > Hardware > Keyboard Shortcuts`.
+There is a shell script called switch_workspace.sh.
+For it to be useful, put it somewhere and add a keyboard shortcut to run it.
+On my system keyboard shortcuts can be found in the menu under
+`System > Preferences > Hardware > Keyboard Shortcuts`.
 I recommend binding the script to the key combination `<Mod4>-d` or `<Mod4>-<Alt>-d`.
 Then when you press the key it will bring up a menu with all the desktop